dqops/dqo/docs/reference/yaml/partitioned/column-monthly-partitioned-checks.md

 ___

-## ColumnNullsMonthlyPartitionedChecksSpec
+## ColumnPiiMonthlyPartitionedChecksSpec
-Container of nulls data quality partitioned checks on a column level that are checking monthly partitions or rows for each day of data.
+Container of PII data quality partitioned checks on a column level that are checking monthly partitions or rows for each month of data.